Hierarchical File System (Apple): History

 The solution was to replace MFS's directory structure with one more suitable to larger file systems.
 HFS replaced the flat table structure with the Catalog File which uses a B-tree structure that could be searched very quickly regardless of size.
 HFS also redesigned various structures to be able to hold larger numbers, 16-bit integers being replaced by 32-bit almost universally.
 Oddly, one of the few places this "upsizing" did not take place was the file directory itself, which limits HFS to a total of 65,535 files on each logical disk.

 While HFS is a proprietary file system format, it is well-documented; there are usually solutions available to access HFS-formatted disks from most modern operating systems.

 Apple introduced HFS out of necessity with its first 20 MB hard disk offering for the Macintosh in September 1985, where it was loaded into RAM from a MFS floppy disk on boot using a patch file ("Hard Disk 20").
 However, HFS was not widely introduced until it was included in the 128K ROM that debuted with the Macintosh Plus in January 1986 along with the larger 800 KB floppy disk drive for the Macintosh that also used HFS.
 The introduction of HFS was the first advancement by Apple to leave a Macintosh computer model behind: the original 128K Macintosh, which lacked sufficient memory to load the HFS code and was promptly discontinued.

 In 1998, Apple introduced HFS Plus to address inefficient allocation of disk space in HFS and to add other improvements.
-HFS is still supported by current versions of Mac OS, but starting with Mac OS X, an HFS volume cannot be used for booting, and beginning with Mac OS X 10.6 (Snow Leopard), HFS volumes are read-only and cannot be created or updated.
+HFS Plus is still supported by current versions of Mac OS, but starting with Mac OS X, an HFS Standard volume cannot be used for booting, and beginning with Mac OS X 10.6 (Snow Leopard), HFS Standard volumes are read-only and cannot be created or updated.
 In macOS Sierra (10.12), Apple's release notes state that "The HFS Standard filesystem is no longer supported."
-However, read-only HFS Standard support continued to work until the release of macOS 10.15.
+However, read-only HFS Standard support continued to work until the release of macOS 10.15, ending official support for classic HFS Standard after 35 years.